kawaiipantsu/smtplatrine/README.md

 ## 💣 Security concerns and safty issues!

 ## 😬 Running a "open-relay" SMTP server (honypot or not)

+When running a SMTP server there are some very important rules to remember.
+Something a honeypot is completly ignoring and is actively trying to do all of that!

+1) Never run a "OPEN RELAY" on the public internet.
+2) Never run a "OPEN RELAY" on the public internet.
+3) Never run a "OPEN RELAY" on the public internet.

+I think you get the idea now :D

+But why this emphasis on not running a open relay smtp on the public internet ?
+Well it's very bad manner and any Hosting provider, ISP or other kind of service provider will almost always either forcefully close your account/service down instantly or slap you with warnings, security tickets or straight up yell at you!

+So PLEASE refere to the [💣 Security concerns and safty issues!](#-security-concerns-and-safty-issues) section that explains a bit about safety and security when running a smtp honeypot but also in general to secure the sourrounding OS/system.

 ## 📑 References / Links to external sites